The Hartford makes it easy to get a business insurance quote online, including for business liability, property, and workers' compensation coverage.

 Why Photographers Need Photography Insurance

-Photographers and videographers use complicated and expensive equipment to capture special moments in people’s lives, which can expose their businesses to some unique and specific risks.
-You could be working in a photography studio with heavy props or hot lighting equipment.
-Alternatively, you could be recording video at a wedding where you and your assistants must navigate among celebrating guests in a crowded room.
-Moreover, that’s in addition to the typical issues most businesses deal with like property damage to your studio or loss of critical documents and records.
-Learn about the insurance coverages photographers and videographers typically need, and most common business insurances purchased, from The Hartford.
+Photographers and videographers use complicated and expensive equipment to capture special moments.
+This can expose their business to some unique and specific risks.
+For example, you could be recording video at a wedding where you and your assistants must navigate a crowded room.
+This puts your business equipment at risk of being damaged.
+Your photography business has to deal with unique risks, in addition to typical issues most businesses deal with, including:

 Business Owner’s Policy for Photographers